'If the misery of the poor be caused not by the laws of nature, but by our institutions, great is our sin.' - Charles Darwin

 Free School Meals are different from the universal daily fruit and free school meals provided for every child in Reception through to the end of year 2.
 Every child in receipt of Free School Meals due to low income brings in additional funding (the Pupil Premium) to school which we use to go some way to limiting the gap in educational opportunities for poor children in our community.
 The educational grant continues for six years after children cease to be entitled to the meal, recognising that families can often be in an out of work and often on low pay.

 We will provide a one-off uniform grant to all children joining the school who are in receipt of free school meals.
 This is a one-off payment funded through the Pupil Premium.
+There is also financial support for charged-for activities in school like clubs, visitors, trips and music lessons.

 Very occasionally, families can find themselves in extreme hardship and fall through the safety net of our benefit system.
 We want to be useful as well as kind to everyone.
 We have a hardship fund which has been provided by the Church of England via St Wilfrid's Davenham.
 The fund is not infinite but is there for unusual situations where other sources of support are not available.
 Please email or call the headteacher and arrange a confidential chat with Ms Stewart or Mrs Rutter-Brown as we may be able to help a little.